 DKIST safety staff participated in the development and subsequent revisions of the AURA NSF-Funded Centers COVID-19 Exposure Prevention Plan, and the NSO-COVID-19 Restart Procedure, and researched for AURA OSHA, CDC and various organizations' guidelines and process tools to reduce risk of corona virus infections.
 Safety staff supported the successful summit restart AURA Phase 1 Restart Readiness Review and prepared the site for restart with virus exposure prevention signage, safety emergency equipment inspections and COVID-19 supplies distribution.
-Also implemented was a contact tracing proximity card system to include the development of training materials, assigning unique QR codes to all staff and contractors, and performing hardware testing and the rollout of the system to all site staff.
-Ongoing NSO staff, partners and contractors COVID-19 virus-exposure prevention and site access training were also created and completed.
+Also implemented was a contact tracing proximity card system to include the development of training materials, assigning unique C codes to all staff and contractors, and performing hardware testing and the rollout of the system to site staff.
+Ongoing NSO staff, partners and contractors COVID-19 virus-exposure prevention and staccess training were also created and completed. all

-4 NSO INTEGRATED SYNOPTIC PROGRAM (NISP)
+4 NSO INTEGRATED SYNOPTIC PROGRAM (NISP) THIS SECTION WAS NOT UPDATED FOR THE FY2022-FY2023 APRPP